rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 })
 {% endhighlight %}

-Item definitions like seen above are usually made up of an unique [item string](#item-strings) and a definition table.
+Item definitions like seen above are usually made up of a unique [item string](#item-strings) and a definition table.
 The definition table contains attributes which affect the behaviour of the item.

 ### Foods

 Foods are items that cure health.
-To create a food item, you need to define the on_use property like this:
+To create a food item you need to define the on_use property like this:

 {% highlight lua %}
 minetest.register_craftitem("mymod:mudpie", {